 Fancy avoiding a costly commute and time draining drive to work?
-We don’t blame you – maybe you’ve been playing with the idea of investing in a garden office but haven’t yet made a final decision?
+We don’t blame you – maybe you’ve been playing with the idea of investing in a garden office pod but haven’t yet made a final decision?
 To help you along the way to a decision we’ve outlined the main points you need to think about before opting for your future garden office.

 The size of your office will depend on the space you need and the room you have available in your garden.
-The vast majority of garden rooms are located at the end of the garden furthest from the house, so this will give you a size indication just by carrying out a brief survey of the area,
+The vast majority of garden office pods are located at the end of the garden furthest from the house, so this will give you a size indication just by carrying out a brief survey of the area,

-Deciding on the design of your garden office is definitely the best part of the project – particularly if you happen to be a fan of architecture or interior design.
+Deciding on the design of your garden office pod is definitely the best part of the project – particularly if you happen to be a fan of architecture or interior design.
 We would always suggest in our garden office guide that it’s preferable to have your structure as far removed from the house as possible.
 You want to be able to ‘get away’ from home and into the ‘office’ vibe, after all – and vice versa at the end of the day.

 Choose a design that suits the needs of your profession.
 We can guide you on this – but you’ll probably need a slightly different layout as a physiotherapist than you would as a solicitor.
 We’ll design you an office to suit your lifestyle: don’t cram your lifestyle into a predesigned office!